gedumas/PM-toolkit/README.md

 # PM toolkit
-Product managers all around the world use a set of tools that allows them to engage and effectively work on the different projects.
+Product managers all around the world use a set of tools to effectively work on the different projects.
 This is PM toolkit that would enable you to be an effective product manager.

 ## Wireframing
 - Balsamiq